FLAC2D Modeling • Tutorials

 Choose

-We now need to draw a rectangle defined by two points.
-You should see a grid background with rulers at the top and left side showing the coordinates.
+Now a rectangle defined by two points will be drawn.
+The background grid and coordinate rulers at the top and left side should be visible.
 The intersection of a vertical green line and horizontal red line denotes (0,0).
-If you don’t see (0,0), use the mouse wheel to zoom in and out.
+If (0,0) isn’t visible, use the mouse wheel to zoom in and out.

 The rectangle represents the extent of the model.
-You may want to center and zoom in.
-As stated above, use the mouse wheel to zoom in.
-Press Ctrl-R to center, or, press the Reset View button on the View control panel on the right side.
+It may be desirable to center and zoom in.
+Per above, roll the mouse wheel up to zoom in.
+Press ctrl+R

 Then hold down the right mouse button, followed by the left mouse button.
 Moving the mouse will now cause the model to pan.

-Next we will draw two lines to define the slope.
+Next two lines are drawn to define the slope.
 Click on the drop-down Draw tool menu and select .

 Draw a line from 40,30 to 20,10.
 Then draw another line from 20,10 to 0,10.
 The model should look like this: